 This PhD Programme pursues the prestigious tradition of public law studies within our University since its establishment.
 Moreover, the programme trains researchers in investigating concerns within public laws from different perspectives.
-These include the study of the Italian judicial system and comparative and international law, with specific reference to human rights .
-To achieve this, it focuses on the analysis of contemporary state law, including the theory of comparative constitutional law, European public law, environmental law and the laws of economy and human rights.
-The PhD programme is organised around four topics: a) the theory of state and comparative political institutions; b) public economic law; c) European environmental administrative law; and d) international order and human rights.
+These include the study of the Italian legal system and comparative and international law, with specific reference to human rights.
+To achieve this, it focuses on the analysis of contemporary state law, including the Italian and comparative constitutional law, European public law, environmental law and the laws of economy and human rights.
+The PhD programme is organised around four topics: a) European environmental administrative law; b) Comparative and Italian constitutional law and political institutions; c) public economic law; and d) international order and human rights.

 Ph.D Programme in International European Administrative Environmental Law

-Ph.D Programme in State Theory and Comparative Political Institutions
+Ph.D Programme in Comparative and Italian Constitutional Law and Political Institutions

 Ph.D Programme in International Order and Human Rights

 An objective of the programme is to coach future professionals in the human rights sector through an international law perspective.
 Founded in 1998 by Professor Saulle, the importance in Italy of this university specialisation and research course is well established at a national level.
 In addition to immersing the PhD student deep in university research, the course will train skilled specialists who will find career opportunities in both national and international research bodies specifically attending minorities, immigrants and other risk categories (women, children, disabled, prisoners).

 Another objective is to enable PhD students to actively work within national and international institutions (both governmental or NGOs) that directly or indirectly promote fundamental human rights protection.

 To achieve these challenging objectives, within an increasingly competitive national and international stage, the programme offers an interesting training process based on several innovative and complementary approaches: including opportunities for interaction with civil society, as well as the outcomes of the research conducted.